-Every morning, certain women in the village of Um al Khair wake before sunrise, don a special uniform to protect their clothes and hair from smoke, and bring the dough they prepared the night before to bake for each family using the tool saj.
+Each morning, some of the women in the village wake before sunrise, don a special uniform to protect their clothes and hair from smoke, and grab the dough they prepared for baking the night before.
 This fresh and warm shraq bread (from the Arabic verb “to begin making the bread”) feeds children as they head off to school, and women and men as they begin their day and prepare to go to work.”

 You are welcome to join in learning about the practice of making shraq bread by joining our bread making workshop.
 Stay overnight to prepare the dough the night before with the other bakers, then awake shortly before dawn to bake the bread and eat it fresh with the morning’s first cup of tea as you watch the sunrise over the South Hebron Hills.